sueszli/blog/job market.md

 because human judgement is flawed, hiring is complex and everyone has a unique utility function. people also try to find personal fulfillment, happiness, excitement, prestige, etc. in their jobs.

-what about you? what are you optimizing for? what are you willing to sacrifice to get it?
+what about you? what are you optimizing for and what compromises are you prepared to make?

-# compensation vs. interestingness
+# compensation and interestingness

 ![](./assets/competition.png)

-compensation and interestingness both increase the competition you'll be facing for a job:
+compensation and interestingness both increase the competition you'll be facing for a job.

-- a) if you're optimizing for compensation, you should avoid competition by doing something in high demand that most people avoid (ie. blue collar jobs, cobol programming).
+- a) if you're optimizing for compensation, you can avoid competition by doing something in high demand that most people avoid (ie. blue collar jobs, cobol programming).

 - b) if you're optimizing for personal fulfillment, you can avoid competition by delaying your earnings (ie. by studying more, working for a non-profit).

 to clarify:

-- supply/demand dynamics don't influence your compensation but your likelihood of success. for example: you can expect professional athletes and celebrities to earn a lot more than caretakers and nurses although their domain is oversaturated.
+- supply/demand dynamics don't influence your compensation but your likelihood of success. for example: you can expect professional athletes and celebrities to earn a lot more than caretakers and nurses although their domain is really oversaturated.

 - competence and compensation don't necessarily correlate. a task can be extremely difficult but pay worse and vice versa.